AirshipCMS/Docs/Quickstart-Guide.md

 Learn more about [Layouts](https://airshipcms.io/documentation/view/layouts), [Page Templates](https://airshipcms.io/documentation/view/page-templates), and [Collection Templates](https://airshipcms.io/documentation/view/collection-templates).

 ### XHR, Angular, React, and Single-Page Applications
-If you want to build a custom javascript component that does an XHR request, or if you prefer to build a component or your entire project as a Single-Page Application using [React](https://facebook.github.io/react/), [Angular](https://angular.io/), [Angular 1.x](https://angularjs.org/), or any other frontend framework, check out some of our [Featured Projects](https://airshipcms.io/featured-projects) &amp; [Open Source Demos & Boilerplates](https://airshipcms.io/documentation/view/boilerplates-examples) that use React & Angular.
+If you want to build a custom javascript component that does an XHR request, or if you prefer to build some or all of your  project as a Single-Page Application using [React](https://facebook.github.io/react/), [Angular](https://angular.io/), [Angular 1.x](https://angularjs.org/), or any other frontend framework, check out some of our [Featured Projects](https://airshipcms.io/featured-projects) &amp; [Open Source Demos & Boilerplates](https://airshipcms.io/documentation/view/boilerplates-examples) that use React & Angular.
 You will need to access the [Airship API](https://airshipcms.io/documentation/view/introduction-to-airship-api) to build custom applications that access Airship CMS content.
 We will be launching Swagger Documentation for all API endpoints in September 2017.
 In the meantime, contact us to get the most up-to-date list of API endpoints.